kubernetes/community/contributors/devel/development.md

 This document is the canonical source of truth for things like supported toolchain versions for building Kubernetes.

-Please submit an [issue] on Github if you
+Please submit an [issue] on GitHub if you
 * Notice a requirement that this doc does not capture.
 * Find a different doc that specifies requirements (the doc should instead link here).